 On September 9, 2017, we hiked to the summit of Mt.
 Katahdin from the Chimney Pond and Cathedral Trails in Maine’s Baxter State Park.
-This was the culmination of our hiking season, begun with a plan in the beginning of 2017 to hike the 100 Mile Wilderness of the Appalachian Trail together.
+This was the culmination of our 2017 hiking season, begun with a plan in the beginning of the year to hike the 100 Mile Wilderness of the Appalachian Trail together.
 We are a father and daughter in Maine, and this blog is a project to capture the experience of exploring the Pine Tree State’s unique outdoors.
 We are by no means experts, but we plan to recommend the things that worked for us – gear, trails, techniques, as well as to document the missteps we have taken, even if just for our own amusement.

 A longer description of this hike can be found here, along with recommendations and maps.

 11/12/17: An update on this particular Katahdin hike in September, in advance of full hike/blog post content- X-rays a couple weeks after the hike showed dad broke his wrist during the rainy descent down the Saddle Trail.
 This, combined with our 100-Mile Wilderness experience, finally convinced us of the utility of hiking poles, and we bought some Voli Trekking Poles.

 9/8/18: Another successful hike of Katahdin, this time via the Knife Edge (more on that soon).
 One of the aforementioned Voli hiking poles snapped during the descent.
 Better a pole than a wrist.
 Amazon no longer stocks them, so we wonder if others had the same problem.